Tristor/Tristor/README.md

 ### Bio

 Tyler Duzan has been tinkering with and programming computers since he was a small child.
 These days he is a Product Manager and saves most of the tinkering for personal projects, some of which you will find here.
-For more information about my professional background, check out my [resume](https://tristor.ro/resume/).
-This is my personal Github profile, so you'll find my personal projects and other random things here.
-If you're interested in my professional profile, check [@tduzan](https://github.com/tduzan/).
+For more information about his professional background, check out his [resume](https://tristor.ro/resume/).
+This is Tyler's personal Github profile, so you'll find his personal projects and other random things here.
+If you're interested in his professional profile, check [@tduzan](https://github.com/tduzan/).

-### My current interests:
+### Tyler's current interests:
 - [Cars and Motorsports](https://tristor.ro/cars/)
 - [Cooking](https://tristor.ro/cooking/)
 - [Photography](https://tristor.ro/gallery/)
 - [Travel](https://tristor.ro/topics/travel/)

-You can reach me via email if needed.
+You can reach Tyler via email if needed.

 <!--